ccooksey/bsi/README.txt

 My first React app!

-It doesn't do much right now.
-It allows users to register and sign in with the ou-oauth Oauth 2.0 password grant server also in my github account.
+It allows users to register and sign in with the Oauth 2.0 password grant server also in my github account.
+It will then use the bsi_server to play Othello games.
+Note that the game code is not complete yet.
+New games have to be created manually, and only one player can play, alternating as white then black.

-A complete setup requires either a PostgreSQL or MySQL server, an ou-oauth server, and this client.
+A complete setup requires either a PostgreSQL or MySQL server, the ou-oauth server, a MongoDB server, the bsi_server and this client.

-An eventual setup will also require a MongoDB server, and a protected resource server that stores user data there (probably a simple game of some sort).

-The client can just be dragged over and run, but it would be better to create a production build using "npm run build" for efficiency's sake.
+Running locally is done using

+    npm run start

+Running on a website is done by Running

+    npm run build

+and copying the build folder to the website.
+Rename the build folder to "bsi".

+To run on a website requires creation of a .env.production file in each of the three components (ou_oauth2, bsi_server and bsi), with real URLs and real certificate paths.
+HTTPS is suupported but it can be run over HTTP without certificates if you wish (which is how the development build is configured).